 Applications for certificates of appropriateness are to be submitted the third week of each month (deadline and meeting schedule) to be considered by the ARB at the next monthly public hearing, which occurs on the second Monday of each month.
 A certificate of appropriateness is required for new construction, additions, demolition, accessory structures, signs, fences, and alterations of buildings visible from a public right-of-way or City property.
 Regular maintenance and repair typically do not require review, but contact the Historic Resources Planner for questions about any project.

-A Historic District Handbook (PDF) is available, at no cost, to any City resident who wants one, whether or not they live in the Historic District.
-Compiled by the Fredericksburg Architectural Review Board and its staff, this publication includes an overview of the City's history, a section on how historic overlay zoning works, guidelines for renovations as well as new construction in a historic context, a review of Fredericksburg's architectural history, a glossary of architectural terms, and more.
-Citizens can examine a copy on line or obtain their own copy through the Office of Planning and Community Development, Room 209, City Hall, 715 Princess Anne Street.
+A Historic District Handbook (PDF) is available, at no cost, to any City resident.
+This publication includes an overview of the City's history, a section on how historic overlay zoning works, guidelines for renovations as well as new construction in a historic context, a review of Fredericksburg's architectural history, a glossary of architectural terms, and more.
+Citizens can obtain a hard copy through the Planning Services Division.